-Edward Blencowe Gould (on the picture his name was misspelt) was the first British vice-consul in Chiang Mai.
+Edward Blencowe Gould (on the picture his name is wrong) was the first British vice-consul in Chiang Mai.
 Gould arrived in Chiang Mai on May 5, 1884.
 He left Chiang Mai on April 28, 1886.
-Gould started his career as a junior interpreter in Siam on 20 January 1868.
-Shortly after, he became first and later on second assistant on 1 May 1878.
+Gould started his career as a junior interpreter in Siam on January 20 1868.
+Shortly after, he became first and later on the second assistant on May 1 1878.
 He left Chiang Mai on April 28, 1886.
 You can find her story here.
-He was posted in Bangkok before being transferred to Port Said, Egypt on 13 August 1891 and then Consul General in Alexandria on 1 November 1897.
-Gould was the first to bring Siamese cats to Europe in 1884 when he brought a pair of these cats back to Britain for his sister, Lilian Jane Gould, who went on to be co-founder of the Siamese Cat Club in 1901.
-The cats were shown at The Crystal Palace in 1885.
+He was posted in Bangkok before being transferred to Port Said, Egypt on August 13, 1891, and then Consul General in Alexandria on November 1 1897.
+Gould was the first to bring Siamese cats to Europe in 1884 when he brought a pair of these cats back to Britain for his sister, Lilian Jane Gould, who went on to be the co-founder of the Siamese Cat Club in 1901.
+She exhibited the cats at The Crystal Palace in 1885.

 I found only one picture of this first consulate building.
 It shows C.E.W.Stringer, the British consul in front of the building.
-Stringer appears in the 1888 Directory of Siam and Bangkok as assistant at the British Consulate, Chiengmai (as Chiang Mai was written in those days).
+Stringer appears in the 1888 Directory of Siam and Bangkok as an assistant at the British Consulate, Chiengmai (as Chiang Mai was known in those days).
 In another directory of 1904 Stringer appears as the Consul in Chiengmai.
-William Alfred Rae Wood, known as WAR Wood, appears as second assistant at the consulate in Bangkok.
-WAR Wood had arrived in Thailand in 1896 and, after several posting in Bangkok, Chiang Rai, Singora (Songkhla), Nan and Lampang became the consul in Chiang Mai in 1915
+William Alfred Rae Wood, known as W.A.R.
+Wood, appears as the second assistant at the consulate in Bangkok.
+W.A.R.
+Wood had arrived in Thailand in 1896 and, after several posting in Bangkok, Chiang Rai, Singora (Songkhla), Nan and Lampang became the consul in Chiang Mai in 1915

 In 1917 the construction of the new Chiang Mai British Consulate began under the supervision of an architect called W.Osborn Keats.
 I have not been able to find anything on Osborn Keats yet.
 Plans for the building included a residence for the consul’s family, a courtroom, offices, servants’ quarters, and stables for four elephants.
 The consulate was modelled on Britain’s standard foreign office design for tropical countries.
 Spacious verandahs were installed on the upper and lower floors to catch the river breeze, and the dining room was cooled by a punkah – a wooden board with a fabric fringe suspended from the ceiling that rotated by pulling a rope.